- For the batter; use a whisk to mix the two types of flour with 1/2 tsp cinnamon, 2 tbsp of starch, baking powder and cane sugar.

 - Leave half a pear in the pan and stew until soft, then mash.
 Put the rest of the pears to one side.
 Now beat the mashed pear into the Joya Organic Pure-rapeseed oil mixture.
 Add the liquid mixture to the flour mixture.
 Then add mineral water and fold in quickly with a spoon.

 - Pour the batter into the tin.
-For the Joygurt cream; whisk the Joygurt with the remaining ingredients (sugar, cinnamon, lemon zest, rapeseed oil, starch) until everything is evenly distributed.
+For the cream; whisk the Vanilla Yogurt Alternative with the remaining ingredients (sugar, cinnamon, lemon zest, rapeseed oil, starch) until everything is evenly distributed.

-- The batter will rise at the sides and form an edge, creating a Joygurt filling in the middle.
-Leave the cake to cool completely (at best, overnight – the Joygurt needs to solidify), then beat the soy cream until stiff, spread it on top and smooth out.
+- The batter will rise at the sides and form an edge, creating a “yogurt” filling in the middle.
+Leave the cake to cool completely (at best, overnight – the Yogurt Alternative needs to solidify), then beat the soy cream until stiff, spread it on top and smooth out.
 Sprinkle with cinnamon and decorate with roasted almond flakes.

 We would like to thank Daniela Lais for this great pear cake recipe.